Figure Technology Solutions, Inc.

 Is FIGR stock overvalued or undervalued?

-Based on the provided data, FIGR stock is significantly overvalued.
+Based on the provided data, FIGR stock is overvalued.

 What are the main risks of holding FIGR?

-Based on the provided information, here are the key risks of holding FIGR stock:
+Of course.
+Based on a professional risk assessment of FIGR, here are the key risks of holding this stock, ordered by importance:

 What is the price forecast for FIGR in 2026?